digbmc/germantown-y/README.md

 The project is designed with the goal of looking at history in new ways, and an important factor to that is collaboration.
 The site is designed to be added to.

-To get started, visit the site[Wiki](https://github.com/digbmc/germantown-y/wiki).
+To get started, visit the site [Wiki](https://github.com/digbmc/germantown-y/wiki).